A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Experimental analysis

 While we do not know for sure how the social dynamics influence the evolution of the coronavirus, we conduct an experiment assuming that on May 15, 2020, when the social distancing norms became less constraining, the already reduced basic reproduction number (by the heavy social distancing norms) increased by 10\%, while the rest of the parameters remained the same.

 In Figure \ref{deaths-extrapolation-second-wave} we show in our prediction that the period until there will be less than $5$ daily deaths is prolonged until the end of August, 2020.
-We do not see a second peak because the basic reproduction number does not get to be over 1 again, but the pandemic is predicted not to end until the end of 2020.
+We do not see a second peak because the basic reproduction number does not get to be over 1 again.

 The total number of deaths jumps to $2361$, shown in Figure \ref{cum-deaths-extrapolation-second-wave}.
 Compared to \cite{Youyanggu} we seem a bit pessimistic as the number of deaths predicted by us by Aug 1, 2020, is 1861 while their machine learning approach predicts 1776, as of June 12, 2020.
 Thus, we are still inside their confidence bounds: [1586 - 2187].
 Please note that their approach is also data dependent and can offer significantly different predictions by using more data.